AVI5211/Final-frt-project/README.md

 I am also planning to use the following services:

-Azure Cognitive Services: This service will allow me to add cognitive capabilities to my applications, such as natural language processing, computer vision, and speech recognition.
+1)Azure Cognitive Services: This service will allow me to add cognitive capabilities to my applications, such as natural language processing, computer vision, and speech recognition.
-Azure Bot Service: This service will allow me to create chatbots and other interactive applications.
+2)Azure Bot Service: This service will allow me to create chatbots and other interactive applications.
-Azure Machine Learning: This service will allow me to train and deploy machine learning models.
+3)Azure Machine Learning: This service will allow me to train and deploy machine learning models.
-Azure Data Lake Storage: This service will allow me to store and manage large amounts of data.
+4)Azure Data Lake Storage: This service will allow me to store and manage large amounts of data.
-Azure Synapse Analytics: This service will allow me to analyze large datasets.
+5)Azure Synapse Analytics: This service will allow me to analyze large datasets.